VeriTrail: Closed-Domain Hallucination Detection with Traceability: NLI Baseline Details

-For AlignScore \citep{zha:2023} and INFUSE \citep{zhang:2024}, we implemented the methods using the code from the official repositories and default hyperparameter settings.
-The only modification we made was applying our sentence-splitting method (described in \autoref{subsec:verification_process}) to ensure consistency with VeriTrail.
+In \autoref{subsec:baseline_methods}, we provided an overview of the NLI baselines evaluated in our experiments: AlignScore \citep{zha:2023}, INFUSE \citep{zhang:2024}, and Llama-3.1-Bespoke-MiniCheck-7B \citep{bespoke:2024}.
+We implemented all methods using the official repositories and default hyperparameter settings.
+For AlignScore and INFUSE, the only modification we made was applying our sentence-splitting method (described in \autoref{subsubsec:evidence_selection}) to ensure consistency with VeriTrail.